VLA-Reasoner: Empowering Vision-Language-Action Models with Reasoning via Online Monte Carlo Tree Search: Conclusion

 \section{Conclusion}

 We identified a core limitation of current short-sighted VLA deployment and introduced \method, a plug-in framework that injects test-time reasoning into off-the-shelf VLAs, to mitigate the incremental deviations in deployment.
-By rolling out imagined futures with a pretrained world model and performing state-based \tech guided by a KDE action prior and an offline reward desige, \method reflects long-horizon consequences back into the current decision.
+By rolling out imagined futures with a pretrained world model and performing state-based \tech guided by a KDE action prior and an offline value estimation design, \method reflects long-horizon consequences back into the current decision.
 This design optimizes action selection without disturbing the execution or retraining the underlying VLA, and yields consistent gains across simulation and real-world settings with minimal additional supervision.
 As the current structure still requires training before deployment to adapt to the specific task, we also see several promising directions under this framework.
 For example, world models with better fidelity would improve imagined state trajectories and thus the quality of feedback.
-Second, more principled reward designs, including data-driven and learning based methods, could further stabilize search.
+Second, more principled value estimation designs, including data-driven and learning based methods, could further stabilize search.
 These facets are orthogonal to our main contribution, as \method remains a compelling paradigm for manipulation.
 We expect future work to build on \method and explore scalable test-time computation for general-purpose robotic manipulation.